Unf*ck Yourself Book Summary, You are What You Do

 • Stop blaming luck.
 Stop blaming other people.
 Stop pointing to outside influences or circumstances.
 You have the life you’re willing to put up with.

-• Take the case; imagine for a moment, that willingness is missing in your life.
-Not some wispy sheepish willingness but rather a bold willingness, the kind of willing state where you are ready for what’s next and ready to act on it.
+• Take the case; imagine that willingness is missing in your life for a moment.
+Not some wispy sheepish readiness but rather a bold desire, the kind of willing state where you are ready for what’s next and ready to act on it.

-• Plant Your Flag – When you start to view the world through the lens of what you’re willing and unwilling to do, rather than what you want and don’t want, things start to become a lot clearer.
+• Plant Your Flag – When you start to view the world through the lens of what you’re willing and unwilling to do rather than what you want and don’t want, things become much more straightforward.

 Willingness is the lifeblood of the new, the infinite well of possibility and potential, a state where new futures arise and a whole new you can begin.